Characterization of the Riesz Exponential Family on homogeneous cones: Introduction

 for some $\theta_0$ in the dual space $\E^\ast$, where $\mu_0$ is a $G$-invariant measure.

-We apply Theorem \ref{th2} to a problem of a characterization of the Riesz measure on homogeneous cone through the invariance property of NEF under the action of the triangular group.
-Since NEF generated by the Riesz measure consists of Wishart distributions, this is also a characterization of a Wishart distribution on homogeneous cones \cite{AW04,GI14,LM07}.
+We apply Theorem \ref{th2} to {the} problem of a characterization of the Riesz measure on {a} homogeneous cone through the invariance property of NEF under the action of the triangular group {and we solve this problem in Theorem \ref{TH35}}.
+Since NEF generated by the Riesz measure consists of Wishart distributions, {Theorem \ref{TH35}} {provides} also a characterization of a Wishart distribution on homogeneous cones \cite{AW04,GI14,LM07}.
 We would like to mention that this problem was announced by Letac in \cite[Section 4]{Le89}, who pointed out that the natural framework for such characterizations is indeed homogeneous cone.

 There are essentially two types of characterizations of NEFs.
 The first one is connected with the central object of NEF, that is, the variance function.
 The aim is then to describe a generating measure of a NEF with given variance function.
-Much have been done in this direction, but still much more is unknown.
+Much {has} been done in this direction, but still much more is unknown.
 A generating measure is known for $\E=\R$, when the variance function is a quadratic polynomial \cite{Mo82}, cubic polynomial \cite{HZ04,LM90} and of some more sophisticated forms, like $P\Delta+Q\sqrt{\Delta}$, where $P$, $\Delta$ and $Q$ are quadratic polynomials \cite{Le92}.
 For $\E=\R^d$ we have to emphasize \cite{Ca91} with its deep connection between homogeneous quadratic variance functions and Euclidean Jordan algebras, simple quadratic \cite{Ca96} and simple cubic variance functions \cite{HaZa06}, just to name a few.